Technology and Data

 What is the purpose of the Senior Technical Lead (M365)?

-This role will proactively lead the advancement and maintenance of our M365 platform, focusing on delivering a high-quality collaboration and productivity toolset in support of staff and volunteers.
+You will proactively lead the advancement and maintenance of our M365 platform, focusing on delivering a high-quality collaboration and productivity toolset in support of staff and volunteers.
 This role plays a key part in supporting the NSPCC's mission.
 You'll contribute by:

 • Leading the design and implementation of Microsoft 365 solutions aligned with organisational needs.